bchew/dynamodump/README.md

 optional arguments:
+  -h, --help            show this help message and exit -a {zip,tar}, --archive {zip,tar}
+                        Type of compressed archive to create.If unset, don't create archive
+  -b BUCKET, --bucket BUCKET
+                        S3 bucket in which to store or retrieve backups.[must already exist]
-  -h, --help            show this help message and exit -m MODE, --mode MODE  'backup' or 'restore' or 'empty' -r REGION, --region REGION
+  -m MODE, --mode MODE  'backup' or 'restore' or 'empty' -r REGION, --region REGION
                         AWS region to use, e.g. 'us-west-1'.
+Can use AWS_DEFAULT_REGION for local testing.
 Use 'local' for local DynamoDB testing
   --host HOST           Host of local DynamoDB [required only for local] --port PORT           Port of local DynamoDB [required only for local]